 Yes, that would be inconsistent with a God of Love.

 Many parents have lived the agony of watching a son or daughter go down the road of self-destruction.
-Whether it is drugs, alcohol, self-hate or another harmful frame of mind that leads to bitterness, envy, paranoid delusions, anxiety and mental denials and distortions.
-These parents do everything they can to intervene on behalf of the child they love so dearly without success until these hateful delusions eat away at life and vitality like a cancer and then suicide ends it all.
+Whether it is drugs, alcohol, self-hate, or another harmful frame of mind that leads to bitterness, envy, paranoid delusions, anxiety and mental denials, and distortions.
+These parents do everything they can to intervene on behalf of the child they love so dearly without success until these hateful delusions eat away at life and vitality like cancer and then suicide ends it all.

-God, unlike the bloodthirsty tyrant envisioned by those who cannot reconcile hell with a loving god, is more like those parents.
+God, unlike the bloodthirsty tyrant envisioned by those who cannot reconcile hell with a loving God, is more like those parents.
 He created us and loves us with all His being.
-He is in anguish at the site of the evil that eats away at His creation and intervenes with all His power on our behalf.
+He is in anguish at the sight of the evil that eats away at His creation and intervenes with all His power on our behalf.
 He is not willing that anyone should perish, but that we all would enjoy eternal life with Him.

-Now consider that we are eternal beings and that when we die, we continue on the trajectory of our lives into eternity.
-I think its important to consider that eternity is not time without end but is the ceasing of time so that we stay in whatever state we are in when time ends.
+Now consider that we are eternal beings and that after we die, we continue on the trajectory of our lives into eternity.
+I think it’s important to consider that eternity is not time without end but is the ceasing of time so that we stay in whatever state we are in when time ends.

 Consider this passage from Revelation:

 “The one being unrighteous, let him be unrighteous still; and he who is filthy, let him be filthy still; and he who is righteous, let him be righteous still; and he who is holy, let him be holy still.”
 Revelation 22:11

 Because we continue on the trajectory of our lives into eternity and because God must protect eternity from a cancerous destruction, sin must be judged.
 Once again, God is not willing to see anyone perish!
-This tells me that those who do, do so accompanied with the heartbrokenness of God.
+This tells me that those who do, do so accompanied by the heartbrokenness of God.